Forearm Brace

 Arthritis

-If your wrist, forearm joints, or elbow often feel stiff and achy, especially first thing in the morning or after heavier use, arthritis may be contributing to what you are feeling.
+If your wrist, forearm, or elbow often feels stiff or achy, especially first thing in the morning or after tasks that involve gripping, lifting, or twisting, arthritis may be contributing to your symptoms.

-Arthritis describes conditions where joints become inflamed and their structures are gradually damaged.
-In the forearm region, this commonly affects the main wrist joint between the radius and the wrist bones, the joints between the radius and ulna, and the elbow joint where the upper arm bone meets the forearm bones.
+Arthritis refers to conditions where joints become inflamed and their structures gradually change.
+In the forearm area, arthritis often affects the main wrist joint between the radius and wrist bones, the joints between the radius and ulna, and the elbow joint where the upper arm bone meets the forearm bones.

-In a healthy joint, the ends of the bones are covered by smooth cartilage.
-This cartilage allows the bones to slide over one another with little friction and spreads the forces of movement and weight‑bearing.
-In osteoarthritis, this cartilage becomes thinner and can break down.
+In a healthy joint, smooth cartilage covers the ends of the bones.
+This cartilage lets the bones glide over each other with little friction and spreads the forces of movement and weight‑bearing.
+In osteoarthritis, the cartilage becomes thinner and can break down.
 In inflammatory arthritis, such as rheumatoid arthritis, the joint lining becomes inflamed and can damage cartilage and sometimes bone.

 • Areas of bone under the cartilage can become exposed.